Updated 07 Nov, 2024 01:19pm

 Grit, Purpose and Authenticity

 Thoroughly unapologetic, unapologetically fierce and fiercely funny, Rifah Qadri is just getting started.
 In a world where marketing is often synonymous with clever slogans, flashy campaigns, and an endless pursuit of consumer attention, Qadri, Head of Marketing and Communication at Easypaisa, approaches the field with a unique blend of grit, purpose, and a deep sense of authenticity.
-In 2024, Qadri’s achievements received national and international recognition, the most recent being the ‘Red Dragon Master’ award, making Qadri the first Pakistani to win Industry Leader of the Year at Dragons of Asia.
+In 2024, Qadri’s achievements received national and international recognition, the most recent being the ‘Red Master’ award, making Qadri the first Pakistani to win Industry Leader of the Year at Dragons of Asia.
 But her humility shines through, as she giddily thanks Aurora during her interview.
 So, beyond the professional titles and accolades, who is Rifah Qadri, and what has shaped her into the marketing powerhouse she is today?

 Hailing from Lahore, Qadri was born into a family where women traditionally pursued teaching careers.
 A childhood lover of the performing arts, she “sees everything in colour.”
 After completing her secondary education at the Lahore Grammar School, Qadri graduated from the Lahore School of Economics with a degree in marketing.
 Her belief that “advertising can truly change the world” defined her resolve from the onset.
 “My mom said, ‘What’s the need?
 Get a job in a bank,’” Qadri reminisces, grateful that she stayed the course.
 “Growing up, the concept of patriarchy wasn’t understood as it is today, thanks to the internet,” she explains, “but I constantly questioned: If a boy can do it, why can’t I?”
 In that spirit, Qadri climbed the male-dominated corporate ladder, challenging the boys’ club and its failure to recognise women as leaders at every rung.